Themes and action steps

 9) Theme: We have world-class teachers at Elon, but we need more focus on creating a classroom environment inclusive of everyone.

 Action: We created a new inclusive classroom website and are hosting facilitated conversations as part of ongoing work about inclusive pedagogy.
-Academic Council is creating a menu of efforts across campus.
-The Academic Diversity Fellow is working on several projects related to this goal.
+One of the three major foci of the Center for the Advancement of Teaching and Learning is inclusive classrooms and universal course design.
+New faculty orientation efforts also highlights these skills.
 See more here http://www.elon.edu/e-web/academics/teaching/inclusive%20classrooms/default.xhtml.

 10) Theme: Impact all our students in the curriculum with student learning outcomes related to diversity.

-Action: A team of faculty and staff is working on a pilot concept for Elon 101 that was piloted in 2012 with a central focus of exploration of student’s multiple identities and the resources at Elon as a way to understand self and your university and cement the academic advising relationship.
-Our first winter term theme around difference was launched in winter 2013 and we will continue with that theme in 2014.
+Action: Our first winter term theme around difference was launched in winter 2013 and we have continued with that theme.
 Conversations are happening all around campus specific to multi section courses and in individual departments.
 Other teams are exploring dialogue pedagogy concepts for small and large campus groups.
-Please check out our diversity infusion grants to see all the ways that faculty are infusing diversity into their courses: http://www.elon.edu/e-web/academics/teaching/diversity.xhtml.
+Please check out our diversity infusion grants to see all the ways that faculty are infusing diversity into their courses: http://www.elon.edu/e-web/academics/teaching/diversity.xhtml or the diversity course database to see course offerings across campus: http://www.elon.edu/e-web/students/diversity/CourseDatabase.xhtml or the ways that diversity is part of the Elon Core Curriculum: http://www.elon.edu/e-web/academics/core_curriculum/default.xhtml

 11) Theme: Hold each other accountable for the diversity Themes in this document.

 Action: All supervisory staff report their professional development Themes related to Theme one in performance evaluations.
-Academic departments tie their plans in with the Elon Strategic plan including theme one with examples of possible activities in hiring, curriculum, pedagogy, retention efforts, departmental communications etc. Diveristy plans university wide are posted at http://www.elon.edu/e-web/administration/president/strategicplan2020/diversity/diversity_plans.xhtml.
+All academic departments and units on campus tie their plans in with the Elon Strategic plan including theme one with examples of possible activities in hiring, curriculum, pedagogy, retention efforts, departmental communications etc. Diversity plans university wide are posted at http://www.elon.edu/e-web/administration/president/strategicplan2020/diversity/diversity_plans.xhtml.

-There are inherent and perhaps constant tensions in this work and the feedback we hear from campus and consultants.
-We acknowledge those tensions and will continue to navigate conflicting feedback in our work.
-Please contact Brooke Barnett, Interim Associate Provost for Inclusive Community, to share your feedback.
+We value your perspectives in making Elon better.
+There are inherent and perhaps constant tensions in this work and also in the feedback we hear from campus and consultants.
+We acknowledge those tensions and will continue to navigate conflicting feedback in our work with a goal of continuing our work on the forever unfinished project of inclusive excellence.
+Please contact Brooke Barnett, Interim Associate Provost for Inclusive Community at firstname.lastname@example.org, to share your feedback.